 We can see the surge in the 20 to 29 age group (red).
 Once this group exceeded the peak in earlier periods, there was an increase in apartment construction.
-This age group will peak in 2018 (until the 2030s), and the 25 to 34 age group (orange, dashed) will peak in 2023.
-This suggests demand for apartments will soften in a few years.
+This age group peaked in 2018 / 2019 (until the 2030s), and the 25 to 34 age group (orange, dashed) will peak around 2023.
+This suggests demand for apartments will soften somewhat.

 For buying, the 30 to 39 age group (blue) is important (note: see Demographics and Behavior for some reasons for changing behavior).
 The population in this age group is increasing, and will increase significantly over the next decade.

-This demographics is positive for home buying, and this is a key reason I expect single family housing starts to continue to increase in coming years.
+This demographics is now positive for home buying, and this is a key reason I expect single family housing starts to continue to increase.